How to use IBM App Connect with Microsoft OneNote

 Use templates to quickly create flows for Microsoft OneNote

 Learn how to use App Connect templates to quickly create flows that complete actions on Microsoft OneNote.
-For example, open the Templates gallery, and then search for Microsoft OneNote.
+For example, go to the Discover page and search for Microsoft OneNote.

 Use IBM® App Connect to build flows that integrate with Microsoft OneNote.